Before I talk about “selling out”, I want to talk about the two sides of creativity, process and product.

 How to not be afraid of selling out:

-Admit that there is part of you that is greedy, and afraid.
-There is part of you that wants to be liked and needed and rewarded, and is afraid of not having enough.
-It’s there.
-Be aware of it.
-Don’t make it wrong.
-But don’t pretend it’s not there either.
+Admit that there is part of you that is greedy, and another that is afraid you’ll never have enough.
+There is part of you that wants to be liked and needed and rewarded.
+These are all parts of all of us!
+It’s called the “shadow”–the parts of us we’d rather not admit to having.
+But only grows out of control if we ignore or deny it.
+Instead, commit to being aware of it.
 Denial leads to unconscious behavior.

 Make a conscious decision that you are going to work with your inner greediness, need for approval, and grasping when it comes up.
 Decide that you are opting for conscious awareness, not avoidance.
 Take time with your dark side–get to know it.
 Have fun with it.
 Laugh about it.
 Be OK with being human (and grounded in the knowledge that you have values).
-Having an ongoing and healthy relationship with this part of you means you’ll be in no danger of it taking over.
+Having an ongoing and healthy relationship with this part of you means you’ll notice long before it takes over.
+You will be in charge.

 Discern greed from the desire to grow.
 Humans want to grow and create and serve in ever-expanding ways.
-It’s natural.
+That is natural.
 That’s not greed–it’s your heart reaching for the stars.
 Learn to discern the difference between expansive desire and constricting fear-based greed.
-Cultivate that expansive desire–that comes from an abundant place of pure love for creating.
-It’s magnetic.
+Cultivate that expansive desire.
+It comes from an abundant place of pure love for creating, and it’s magnetic.

 Package your work in ethical ways.
 Examine your marketing decisions both in the light of who they might reach, and if they are truthful.
 Base your business on openness and respect rather than fear, hoarding, and competition.
+Package your work so people will be able to access it, not so they’ll like you and make you rich.
 Opt for developing quality and eschewing hype.
-Forget what other people do with their marketing.
-Decide that you package your work so people will be able to access it, not so they’ll like you and make you rich.
-Don’t market some way just because other people do it, if it doesn’t feel right to you.
-Create ways of speaking about what you do that feel right to you.
+Pay attention to what other people do with their marketing, and see how it feels to you so you learn what is right for you and what isn’t.
+Create ways of speaking about what you do that create connection and understanding, not scarcity or worry.

 Don’t undersell yourself.
 Show up fully, honestly, and authentically in what you do.
 Cultivate a solid center in yourself that you market from–a center that knows your worth and doesn’t need to either undersell or oversell.